kpresta04/burgerApp/README.md

 Burger App is a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM using the MVC design pattern, using Node and MySQL to query and route data, and Handlebars to generate HTML.

-- Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
+- Users are able input the names of burgers they'd like to eat.

 - Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.